microchip-pic-avr-tools/powersmart-dcld/Resources/readme.txt

 * New Features:

 	MPLAB X® Project Parsing
-	DCLD now integrates much deeper into MPLAB X® by adoting user settings from the most recent project configuration.
+	DCLD now integrates much deeper into MPLAB X® by adopting user settings from the most recent project configuration.
 	You can still use DCLD independent from MPLAB X®, but some of the advanced control features and code generator options may not be available

 	Project Configuration Window
 	The inclusion of a specific MPLAB X® project is supported by a configuration window.
-	Users can open the porjec configuration at any time from the tools bar.
+	Users can open the project configuration at any time from the tools bar.
-	This window will open automatically every time conflicts are detected.
+	This window will automatically open every time conflicts are detected.

 	Input Gain Calculation Tool
 	DCLD supports the inclusion of signal gain dependencies.
 To calculate the related gains more easily, new calculation tools have been introduced, making it easier to calculate the figures for